DexterInd/GoPiGo3/Install/README.md

 curl -kL dexterindustries.com/update_gopigo3 | bash -s -- --bypass-gui-installation
 ```

-This will only get you installed the GoPiGo3 dependencies and nothing else.
+This will only install the GoPiGo3 dependencies and nothing else.
 You still can use options such as `--user-local` or `--env-local` if you are working with a different kind of environment.
 Keep in mind that `--system-wide` is selected by default.

 ## Subsequent Updates